-Bollywood has become a catch-all term to cover all Indian cinema, although many independent filmmakers in the country detest being part of the industry.
-India produces more films than Hollywood, but there is rarely any exposure to films made outside of the studio system.
-In particular the formula of overly-sentimental romance stories that drag on for hours on end, punctuated by numerous song and dance numbers that are undoubtedly popular, hamper any concept of originality.
+Bollywood has become a catch-all term to cover all Indian cinema; however, many independent filmmakers in the country detest being associated with the industry.
+India produces more films each year than Hollywood, but there is rarely any exposure to films made outside of the studio system.
+In particular, the formula of overly sentimental romance stories that drag on for hours on end, punctuated by undoubtedly popular song-and-dance numbers, hamper any concept of originality.

 Guru Dutt (overlooked in his own lifetime) and Satyajit Ray are two pioneers of the early era who rose to international acclaim.
-What followed, however, was a more populist brand of filmmaking which has seen Bollywood grow rapidly, but also seen a clear decline in quality.
-Film from the major Indian studios are rarely taken seriously, even at home, let alone internationally.
+What followed, however, was a more populist brand of filmmaking that has seen Bollywood grow rapidly but at the expense of quality.
+Films from major Indian studios are rarely taken seriously at home, let alone internationally.

-Although some of the stars have managed to break-out globally, they have had to head to America to gain true recognition.
+Although some Bollywood stars have managed to break out globally, they have had to head to America to gain true recognition.

-The number of films produced in Pakistan is dwarfed by the output of their neighbour, which is now well ahead of Hollywood in terms of films produced and released every year.
-Although there was a successful silent era, similar to that of India, the post-independence output was almost non-existent at first due to a lack of funds.
-A small number of hits in the 1950s and 60s kept the industry afloat, with Armaan (1966) cited as one of the most popular films ever in Pakistan.
+Although there was a successful silent era, similar to that of India, Pakistan’s post-independence output was almost non-existent at first due to a lack of funds.
+A small number of hits in the 1950s and ’60s kept the industry afloat.
+Armaan (1966) is often cited in Pakistan as one of the most popular films ever made.

 The decline of Pakistani cinema was far more dramatic than that of Bollywood.
-Not only was there are lack of quality, there was a general lack of films.
-The political landscape, with a more conservative government in place, meant it was almost impossible to make and release films locally.
-Video piracy also played a part in the rapid disintegration of Lollywood, with cinema attendances at record lows in the 80s and early 90s.
-At one point, there were only two films produced a year in Lahore.
+There wasn’t only a lack of quality but a general lack of films.
+The more conservative political landscape meant it was almost impossible to make and release films locally.
+Video piracy also played a part in the rapid disintegration of Lollywood, with cinema attendances at record lows in the ’80s and early ’90s.
+At one point, only two films were produced per year in Lahore.

-The resurgence in Pakistani cinema, and why it now rivals Bollywood in terms of quality, is due to two main factors.
-Firstly, a much needed move from Lahore to Karachi which saw more money as well as creative freedom in place, and more significantly – the huge impact of the superior Pakistani TV dramas that were the first to outshine Indian productions.
+The resurgence of Pakistani cinema, and the reason it now rivals Bollywood in terms of quality, is due to two main factors.
+Firstly, a much-needed move from Lahore to Karachi, which saw more money as well as creative freedom come into play, and, even more significantly, the huge impact of superior Pakistani TV dramas, which were the first productions to outshine their Indian counterparts.

-TV serials in Pakistan, like their bigger screen counterparts, are more tightly scripted than the never-ending sagas on Indian TV.
-There is also a focus on social realism, harking back to the golden age of Bollywood and Lollywood, and the performances are generally considered to be of a higher standard.
+TV serials in Pakistan are more tightly scripted than the never-ending sagas on Indian TV, and the same is true of the country’s big-screen productions.
+There is also a focus on social realism, which harks back to the golden ages of Bollywood and Lollywood, and the performances are generally considered to be of a higher standard.

 Bollywood is in a rut.
-The success of their films is also their single biggest drawback.
-Fans of the traditional cliché-ridden plots are vocal in objecting to anything that strays from the norm.
-There is very little risk, and censorship laws only add to the stale nature of the industry.
+The success of its films is also its single biggest drawback.
+Fans of the traditional cliché-ridden plots are vocal objectors to anything that strays from the norm.
+As a result, there is very little risk, and censorship laws only add to the stale nature of the industry.

-Lollywood feels like it is starting afresh.
-There are still censorship issues to contend with, but given that there are few expectations on what audiences are expecting (other than the far-out idea of great scripts and believable performances), Pakistani films are following TV serials and opting for realism.
-Religion takes a backseat for the most part, but women’s issues are at the forefront of a number of films and TV shows.
+Lollywood, on the other hand, feels like it is starting afresh.
+True, there are still censorship issues to contend with; however, given how audience expectations don’t extend much beyond the far-out ideas of great scripts and believable performances, Pakistani films are following TV serials and opting for realism.
+For the most part, religion takes a back seat, and women’s issues are at the forefront of a number of films and TV shows.

-One industry feels more progressive than the other, and it’s time we all took Lollywood more seriously because of it.
+One industry feels more progressive than the other, and, because of this, it’s time we all start paying Lollywood the attention it deserves.